 In 1965, Gordon Moore — co-founder of Intel Corporation — hypothesized that the number of transistors on an integrated circuit will double every 18 to 24 months.
 This came to be known as Moore’s Law, the ramifications of which are hard to ignore in almost any aspect of our everyday lives.
 Information has become more accessible to people at lower costs.
 Today’s work force is globalized and there are few domains that are still untouched by technology.

 Yet the very ubiquitous and rapidly evolving nature of information and communication technologies (ICTs) gives rise to fears of displacing more workers and potentially widening the economic gap between the rich and poor.
 Technological evolution and artificial intelligence are fast redefining the conventional structure of our society.

 - Artificial Intelligence

-- shared prosperity
+- inequality and shared prosperity